 - Click Quotas.
 The quota names and corresponding limits for your chosen API are displayed on the Quotas page.
 By default these limits are those imposed by Google: if you want to specify a lower limit, you can find out how to do so in Capping usage.
 If there is no Google-imposed limit on a given quota, the limit is displayed as Unlimited.

-Note that not all quotas appear on an API-specific quota page.
+Not all quotas appear on an API-specific quota page.
 For instance, requests to the Compute Engine API have an API-specific quota page, but this does not include Compute Engine compute resource usage (allocation quota).
-In addition if you are using the service in multiple locations, the API-specific quota page doesn't show regional/zonal quota limits and their usage.
-For a complete list of your project's quota and the ability to filter by location, you need to see the project Quotas page.
+In addition, if you are using the service in multiple locations, the API-specific quota page doesn't show regional or zonal quota limits and their usage.
+For a complete list of your project's quota (which also lets you filter by location), see the project Quotas page.

 Managing your quota